BetonQuest/mkdocs-snippets/README.md

 # Mkdocs Snippets Plugin

-This plugin allows you to include snippets into your mkdocs documentation.
+This plugin allows you to include snippets in your mkdocs documentation.
+It is available as a [PyPI package](https://pypi.org/project/mkdocs-snippets/).

 ## Features